joemasilotti/railsdevs.com/README.md

 ## Open source support

-railsdevs uses a free or discounted open source plan from the following companies.
+RailsDevs uses a free or discounted open source plan from the following companies.
 Thank you for the support!

 ### Scout APM – application monitoring